-You should start by analyzing your office's current situation and identifying what would help your employees most.
+You should start by analyzing your office's current situation and identifying what would help your employees.
 Next, you can start forming a picture of how you want people in your office to work and feel.
 This will help you along the way to best identify the functionalities that can contribute to your ideal vision.
-After finalizing your vision, share it with everyone involved, get their inputs, and ensure you address everyone’s needs.
+After finalising your vision, share it with everyone involved, get their input, and ensure you address everyone’s needs.

 2. Think 80/20

 You may be familiar with the 80/20 rule (Pareto’s Principle) that shows the inbuilt imbalance between cause and effect.
-When it comes to your smart office, you may think that all functionalities are important to accomplish your dream picture.
-In practice, just as with Pareto’s law, only a few, but much needed, smart office functionalities will get you to 80% of your envisioned dream office.
+When it comes to your office, you may think that all functionalities are important to accomplish your dream picture.
+In practice, just as with Pareto’s law, only a few, but much needed, workplace tools will get you to 80% of your dream office.